atomone-hub/genesis/CONSTITUTION.md

 ### Article 3.D.
 Inflation

-Any inflation of ATOMs to the Community Pool or a designated Treasury DAO beyond the default inflation rate described in the Constitution shall require a two-thirds supermajority vote of a special inflation governance proposal type.
+Any inflation of ATONEs to the Community Pool or a designated Treasury DAO beyond the default inflation rate described in the Constitution shall require a two-thirds supermajority vote of a special inflation governance proposal type.